 But you may be wondering if your fertility test is accurate.
 Let’s dive in to learn more!

-For the most part, the answer is yes — fertility tests are accurate.
+For the most part fertility tests are accurate.
 If you’re curious about the accuracy of a specific fertility test, we recommend checking the information that came with that test or reaching out to the test manufacturer.

 All Proov fertility hormone tests are 99% accurate at detecting their respective hormones.
 However, it’s important to make sure you understand what each fertility test is intended to do and the information you’ll receive from them, as this will influence exactly what they’re accurate at.